parimalongithub/lawbot-website--using-django-framework/README.md

 # Lawbot(website)
-The goal of this website will be to provide information simple, latest, relevant, and assembled in a simple format.
+The goal of this website will be to provide traffic-law information simple, latest, relevant, and assembled in a simple format.